sandboxingRepo/obsidian-sandbox/obsidian/essay/_posts/2017-04-05-software-naming.md

 Mark is building an _ad_ platform that needs to generate hundreds of thousands of ads, then send it to AdWords, Facebook and Bing, all managed through a Graphical User Interface.

 Mark starts with an entity called `Ad` which soon gets bloated.
 AdWords' ads have `headline_part1` and `headline_part2`, Facebook's don't, while Bing has only `headline`.
 He needs to think of a way to split his entity.
 He ponders about the different contexts and how he could leverage the language's namespaces feature to express that.
-He comes up with the following structure:
+He comes up with the following smachinture:

 * `Adwords::Ad`: this represents an ad object in Adwords.
 It has attributes that are unique to Adwords and the logic can be contained in this class.
 * `Facebook::Ad`: same as the previous one, except that it has Facebook's specific requirements and logic.